top of page

 PAINT BALL SOLDIERS

-THE OPPONENTS CHINESE SOLDIERS?
+THE OPPONENT'S CHINESE SOLDIERS?

 First and only paintball experience.
 Great day out by all on a hot Melbourne day.
 We received many hits and returned many back.
 Eight weeks before CIDP diagnosis.